-The Aboriginal youth sexual health didgeridoo project was developed out of recognition for the need to educate Aboriginal youth in Goulburn about the impact of unsafe sexual practices and the effects of alcohol and other drug use/misuse.
+The Aboriginal youth sexual health didgeridoo project was developed out of recognition for the need to educate Aboriginal young people in Goulburn about the impact of unsafe sexual practices and the effects of alcohol and other drug use.

 In addition to the information sessions, Aboriginal music, art, story telling, and didgeridoo making was also incorporated into the program.

 Feedback from the participants in the program evaluation suggested the program was successful.
 The participants reported being very satisfied with the program content and delivery.
 The sustained engagement of the participants and the pride they took in the work they produced were further indicators of the success of the program.